wp-plugins/mw-wp-form/readme.txt

 == Changelog ==

 = 1.6.0 =
-* Changed : Redirection flow has changed.
+* Changed : Changed Redirection flow.
-* Changed : If querystring setting is set and don't get post from querystring, return empty.
+* Changed : If querystring setting is set and doesn't get post from querystring, return empty.
+* Changed : When a URL doesn't begin http or https in URL settings, home_url() is complemented.
-* Added   : If querystring setting isn't set, {xxx} ( e.g. {post_title} ) get post property from the now post.
+* Added   : {xxx} ( e.g. {post_title} ) get post property from the now post if querystring setting does't set.
-* Added   : Repeat submitting is blocked.
+* Added   : Repeat submitting came to be blocked.
-* Bug fix : Fix translation mistake in admin page.
+* Bug fix : Fixed translation mistake in admin page.
+* Bug fix : Fixed selected file reset button bug on file field.
+* Bug fix : Fixed bug that not to work rightly when setting noempty validation in image or file field.

 = 1.5.6 =
-* Bug fix : Fix Selected file reset button bug in Firefox.
+* Bug fix : Fix selected file reset button bug in Firefox.
 * Changed : Change file field's default size attribute.

 = 1.5.5 =